allamaprabhuani/akantu2/.gitlab/issue_templates/steering-committee-meeting.md

-# Description of the meeting purpose
+## Description of the meeting purpose

 (Please describe the origin of your issue, advice request, etc...)

 (If necessary you can link to the line of code that might be relevant)

 /label ~steering-committee-meeting
-/cc @project-manager
+/cc @akantu/project-managers
 /assign @saduruss